enta1234/project-budget-management/README.md

 timeline/calendar layout entries.
 It also provides a `POST /api/v1/projects` endpoint for creating projects with a structured body containing the project name, resources, start and end dates, manday estimate and priority.
+For convenience the service also offers `GET /api/v1/users` which lists all registered users so the client can populate team selection menus.

 An admin user is created automatically with username `admin` and password taken from the `ADMIN_PASSWORD` environment variable (default `admin`).